McSherry/McSherry.SemanticVersioning/docs/McSherry.SemanticVersioning/Ranges/VersionRange/README.md

 Specifically, ranges are based on the specification as it was written for the [`v5.0.0`][9] release of `node-semver`.

-Presently, only the basic range syntax is support.
+Presently, only the basic range syntax is supported.

 [8]: https://github.com/npm/node-semver
 [9]: https://github.com/npm/node-semver/blob/v5.0.0/README.md#ranges